-While these Rules and Policies are necessary to ensure the ability of all Members of the Association and Allowed Users to enjoy their time at Rocky Ridge, the Association and its Members also depend on basic principles of good conduct, common courtesy, consideration of and respect for the safety, rights, privacy and property of others, protection and enjoyment of the Common Areas and Common Facilities of Rocky Ridge, and our individual ability to act in a manner that ensures the quiet enjoyment of all Owners and Allowed Users of our beautiful Rocky Ridge development.
+While these Rules are necessary to ensure the ability of all Members of the Association and Allowed Users to enjoy their time at Rocky Ridge, the Association also depends on basic principles of good conduct, common courtesy, consideration of and respect for the safety, rights, privacy and property of others, protection and enjoyment of the Common Areas and Common Facilities of Rocky Ridge, and our individual ability to act in a manner that ensures the quiet enjoyment of all Owners and Allowed Users of our beautiful Rocky Ridge development.

-Although the Board has the authority to levy fines and to impose other penalties for violations of the Rocky Ridge Governing Documents, including these Rules and Policies (see Part "F" ("Enforcement"), below), it is anticipated that in most cases the responses and remedies to Governing Document violations that are available to the Association will be reserved for behavior where less formal, good faith communications by the Association and/or the management staff to the Member or to an Allowed User have not achieved a resolution that is satisfactory to the Association (in the judgment of the Board and/or the management staff).
+Although the Board has the authority to levy fines and to impose other penalties (see Part "F" ("Enforcement"), below) it is anticipated that in most cases the responses and remedies to Rules infractions or other Governing Document violations that are available to the Association will be reserved for behavior where less formal, good faith communications by the Association and/or the management staff to the Member or to an Allowed User have not achieved a resolution that is satisfactory to the Association in the judgment of the Board and/or the management staff.